 It will welcome newcomers and celebrate cultural diversity, connect elderly citizens who struggle with loneliness and isolation, support vulnerable and marginalized youth, fully include our indigenous citizens, and remove barriers preventing members of our disabled community from full participation.
 The West Vancouver Place for Sport is the project that will deliver all of this and benefit the community and citizens of West Vancouver for many years to come.

-With the relaunch of the campaign this past February, the target to raise the required funding for the West Vancouver Place for Sport is October 2019.
-Sourcing contractors will take place through the fall and winter with construction planned to begin late spring 2020.
-An opening date for the Place for Sport in fall 2020 is expected.
+With the relaunch of the campaign, the target to raise the required funding for the West Vancouver Place for Sport is December 2021.
+An opening date for the Place for Sport in Fall 2022 is expected.